mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Hide Slider AND Speed Buttons?
 '''''''''''''''''''''''''''''''''''

-When this preferences is set, |ED| will show neither speed slider nor speed buttons.t
+If this preferences is enabled, |ED| will show neither speed slider nor speed buttons.t

 Only really of use on the ESU MCII